thakkarparth007/copilot-explorer/README.md

 Steps 2 and 3 are optional.
 They're only needed if you modify the extension code or the transformation code.
 The repo already contains the processed modules.

+4. Install [manifest](https://github.com/HazyResearch/manifest) using `pip install manifest-ml`.
-4. Create a file named `code-viz/.openai-api-key` storing your OpenAI API key.
+5. Create a file named `codeviz/.openai-api-key` storing your OpenAI API key.
 You can keep this empty if you're not going to predict names and categories, or going to use the `select-snippet -> right-click -> Describe this snippet` feature (which doesn't work that well anyway).
-5. Run `python3 code-viz/app.py` to start the app.
+6. Run `python3 codeviz/app.py` to start the app.
-6. Head to `localhost:5000` in your browser.
+7. Head to `localhost:5000` in your browser.

 ### Manual annotations